tony-aw/tinycodet/README.md

 - 25 August 2023: Added safety against recycling in the decimal (in)equality testing operators.
 Moved the the regular tests library.
   This does create a note on `R CMD CHECK`, but it is neater this way.
+- 30 August 2023: Removed the in-place modifying string operators.
+  Removed the renaming option in `source_selection()`, as I think it might cause problems.
+Slight speed improvements in some functions.
+  Added the `is.tinyimport()` utility function.

 FUTURE PLANS: